pekkasahi/pekkasahi/README.md

 ### Hi there 👋

+I'm driving the GitHub business at Eficode!

+What is Eficode?
+It's the leading provider of DevOps solutions in Europe that drive real impact.
+With nearly 600 employees in 10 different countries, Eficode empowers organizations to create a software development culture that unlocks their potential with the right ways of working, the right tools, and the right skill set.
+Eficode provides customers DevOps and Agile skills and practices, and offers the Eficode ROOT Managed DevOps platform–a managed service with 50+ preferred tools (including GitHub and Kubernetes).
+Check it out: https://www.eficode.com/root-devops-platform

 <!--
 **pekkasahi/pekkasahi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.